nallen05/old-norse/bifrost/README.md

 Notes:
  - with not payload, :MOVE-CURSOR moves the cursor to the home position (upper left hand corner); with payload, it moves the cursor to an abslution position
  - :NUDGE-CURSOR moves it relative to the current position.
 Under the hood, it sends multiple escape sequences
- - BIFROST-READ does not currently support the return sequence for :QUERY-CURSOR-POSITION
+ - RUNE-READ does not currently support the return sequence for :QUERY-CURSOR-POSITION